-If at any point you are not happy with any aspect of our service, we encourage you to make contact with us immediately so that we can do our best to resolve the problem for you.
+If you are not happy with any aspect of our service, we encourage you to make contact with us.
 If you wish to complain about an invoice, please see the "Complaining about our fees" section below.

 COMPLAINING TO K J SMITH SOLICITORS ABOUT SERVICE